QUEEN ELIZABETH ROYALE

 Day Three: Valley of the Apes/Departure

 In the far east of Queen Elizabeth National Park lies the Valley of the Apes, the stunning Kyambura gorge which stretches one kilometer across and plunges 100 meters deep.
-The gorge, which is drained by Kayambura River, is an attractive habitat for primates, wild animals, and a rich diversity of birds.
+The gorge, which is drained by Kyambura River, is an attractive habitat for primates, wild animals, and a rich diversity of birds.

 We traverse the depths of the gorge, tracking habituated chimpanzees (meaning they are used to human presence) as they go about their day.
 With luck we also spot black and white colobus monkeys, red-tailed monkeys, and giant forest hogs.